You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 Most trains or buses do not currently provide wi-fi, so you’ll have to rely on your data while travelling.

-But when you use a public wi-fi, you should be careful on digital security.
-You definitely do not want connect to your confidential data such as mobile banking when connecting to public wi-fi.
+But when you use public wi-fi, you should be careful of digital security.
+You definitely do not want to connect to your confidential data such as mobile banking when connecting to public wi-fi.

 Adding additional protection with a VPN is also a good idea.